stormpath/stormpath-express-mobile-notes-example/README.md

 Branches:

-* develop - do all development here.
 * master - deployed to https://stormpathnotes.herokuapp.com/ automatically.
+Please submit a pull request or create a new branch if updating code.